dannydb/fitobject/README.md

-# fitobject
+# fitObject

-A jQuery plugin to fit an object to its container.
+A jQuery plugin to fit an object to its container according to a fit parameter that behaves similarly to the CSS `background-size` keyword syntax.

 [Codepen Example](http://codepen.io/dannydb/pen/Qvmrme)